vsridha/sv-mbirct/README.md

 given the input image/sino parameters, and the script automatically reads the file if available, or computes/stores it if not.

+If the choice of prior-model for MBIR in the [.reconparams] is "CNN", then the CNN model parameters are required.
+For the accompanying demo, we pre-trained the CNN.
+The CNN parameters are stored as TensorFlow checkpoint files under the directory

+     ./data/TF_checkpoint/sigma_<noiselevel>

+where <noiselevel> is a positive integer between 1-255 specified by the <sigma_n> parameter in the [.priorparams].

 ## References

 ##### Xiao Wang, Amit Sabne, Putt Sakdhnagool, Sherman J. Kisner, Charles A. Bouman, and Samuel P. Midkiff, "Massively Parallel 3D Image Reconstruction," *Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC'17)*, November 13-16, 2017.
 (One of three finalists for 2017 ACM Gordon Bell Prize.)